How It Works

 From screening to court-ready packet in 30 minutes.

-Five steps, all online, with checkpoints to save your work.
-You only pay when you submit your case detail form for packet generation.
+Five steps, all online.
+You only pay when your packet is generated.

 Step 1 — Free Eligibility Screening